EU Plastics Strategy and Single Use Plastics Directive

 The goal is to protect the environment from plastic pollution whilst fostering growth and innovation.
 Under the new plans, all plastic packaging on the EU market must be recyclable by 2030, the consumption of single-use plastics will be reduced and the use of microplastics will be restricted.

-The Single Use Plastic (SUP) Directive 2019 also forms part of the EU’s Plastic Strategy, and will be transposed into Irish Law by 5 July 2021.
+The Single Use Plastic (SUP) Directive also forms part of the EU’s Plastic Strategy having been transposed into Irish Law on 3 July 2021.
 The main aim of the SUP is the reduction of the impact of certain plastic products on the environment, particularly marine litter.

 SUP products are made wholly or partly from plastic and are typically intended to be used just once or for a short period of time before they are thrown away.
 The SUP Directive restricts certain items from being placed on the market where there is an alternative material available.

-The following plastic items will be banned under the SUP Directive.
+The following plastic items are now prohibited under the SUP Directive.

 - Plastic straws